Abhisek-Mohapatra/FinancePeer_Assignment/README.md

 `success.html`
 `userPage.html`

-These html files contain forms to capture user registration and login information and provide facilities to upload an external json file and are used to display final result in tabular form after data is retrieved from the database.
+These html files contain forms to capture user registration and login information and support a password based authentication system and provide facilities to upload an external json file and are used to display final result in tabular form after data is retrieved from the database.

 ### 1 css file is used (present inside static/css folder):
 `style.css` : It is used for styling the HTML elements like background,buttons,forms etc in a web page.